In therapy, do I have to lie on a couch and talk while you write down what I say?

 What if one or both of us are thinking of ending the relationship?

-I would suggest that you both commit to 8-10 sessions before making such a big decision.
+I would suggest that you both commit to 8-10 sessions before making such a big decision; actually commit and not just go through the motions because that is a waste of time and money.
 After this amount of time I believe that you will have a much better idea of how much work it will take to improve your relationship.
 You can then decide if you are ready to do that work and if you want to do so with your current partner.
 If you do end the relationship later, you will be acting with wisdom and confidence rather than reacting out of pain and hurt.
 Back To Top

 How do I know if it is working?

-Whenever you’re not having fun in your life, you are playing out a dynamic.
+Whenever you’re feeling stuck in your life or repeating the same patterns, you are playing out a dynamic.
 With the skills you learn in therapy, you’ll start to notice this, take a different perspective on it, play with it, and move through it with ease.
 You will reach new levels of fun, love, passion, and creativity in your life.
 Back To Top